Find a EDS Therapist

 1175 Revolution Mill Drive, Greensboro, North Carolina 27405

 Emilea Gross is a Licensed Clinical Mental Health Counselor (LCMHC) in Greensboro, North Carolina and has been in practice for 8 years.
-They treat School Concerns, Self-Esteem, Social Anxiety.
+They treat Relationship(s) with Parents/Children/Family, Sexual Identity, School Concerns.

 My goal is to help clients learn skills to embrace all parts of themselves, to bring out and use their strengths, and to thrive.